musiracodes/import_csv_to_oracle/README.md

 # import_csv_to_oracle
 Import .csv files into an oracle table while working on an 'external library restricted' server from your local machine.

 As a beginner I had a hard time figuring out this stuff by myself, especially getting rid of the errors that were present, so I thought I share how I did it.
-I could have used libraries like pandas but external libraries were not allowed to be installed in the server.
+I could have used libraries like pandas but external libraries were not allowed to be installed in the server, and my local machine did not have oracle installed.

 Requirements
 1. PuTTY